Evaluating Search Engines and Large Language Models for Answering Health Questions: Discussion

-Our next goal was to determine whether LLMs are reliable for providing accurate medical answers (\textbf{RQ2}).
+Our next goal was determining whether LLMs are reliable for providing accurate medical answers (RQ2).
 Our results suggest that, in general, the most capable LLMs generate better answers compared with those extracted from top webpages ranked by SEs.
-It seems that the extensive training data of the LLMs, coupled with their superior reasoning abilities, offer significant advantages over the extraction of responses from a handful of top-ranked search results.
-Among the largest models (GPT-4, ChatGPT, LLama2), we found no clear winner; and we observed poor performance from models such as FlanT5.
-Despite showing an overall good performance, there are still some barriers to the adoption of LLMs.
+It seems that the extensive training data of the LLMs, coupled with their superior reasoning abilities, offer significant advantages over extracting responses from a handful of top-ranked search results.
+Among the largest models (GPT-4, ChatGPT, LLama3, MedLLama3), we found no clear winner; and we observed poor performance from models such as FlanT5.
+Despite showing an overall good performance, there are still some barriers to adopting LLMs.
 For instance, under some circumstances, LLMs provide more than 30\% of incorrect results.

-Another concerning outcome is that the quality of the LLMs' completions in response to health questions was highly sensitive to the input prompt (\textbf{RQ3}).
+Another concerning outcome is that the quality of the LLMs' completions in response to health questions was highly sensitive to the input prompt (RQ3).
 We found that some input prompts, which guide the models towards reputed sources, are much more effective than basic prompts (or prompts that give no context at all).
-But lay users would hardly resort to sophisticated prompts or complex interactions with the LLMs.
-This suggests that the future adoption of LLMs to support QA in the health domain would need to wrap the user's questions into automatically extended contexts (or, alternatively, design health-oriented assistants that guide the AIs towards high quality knowledge).
+However, lay users would hardly resort to sophisticated prompts or complex interactions with the LLMs.
+This suggests that the future adoption of LLMs to support QA in the health domain would need to wrap the user's questions into automatically extended contexts (or, alternatively, design health-oriented assistants that guide the AIs toward high-quality knowledge).

-We also conducted a thorough error analysis and demonstrated that, even with the most sophisticated prompts, LLMs made errors due to a lack of medical knowledge.
-To validate our findings, we also conducted a set of experiments to demonstrate that LLMs are not ``cheating'' when answering health questions.
-Our memorisation experiments suggest that, at least for some of the question sets, there is no evidence that the LLMs saw the question-answer pairs during training and, thus, it appears that their answers come from their general knowledge about the health topic.
+We also conducted a thorough error analysis and demonstrated that LLMs made errors due to a lack of medical knowledge, even with the most sophisticated prompts.
+However, we also discovered that search engines also fail more in these ``low-performance questions", suggesting that the problem is not so much with the language models as with the questions themselves.